ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 ## Step 2: valgrind

 After you are comfortable using gdb and you have stepped through a few routines in your program now it's time to learn about valgrind.
-We talked a bit about valgrind in lecture, but there's more to learn, so please now read about valgrind here [tools: valgrind]({{ page.tools_valgrind_url }}
+We talked a bit about valgrind in lecture, but there's more to learn, so please now read about valgrind here at the [tools: valgrind]({{page.tools_valgrind_url}}) article on the <https://ucsb-cs32.github.io> website.

-Run memcheck on your <tt>{{page.prev_num}}</tt> and ensure that you don't have any memory leaks or errors that were detected by valgrind.
+Run `memcheck` on your <tt>{{page.prev_num}}</tt> and ensure that you don't have any memory leaks or errors that were detected by valgrind.
 You should fix any errors that valgrind reports in <tt>{{page.prev_num}}</tt>.

 TODO: FIX THE EXECUTABLE BELOW TO BE ONE FOR LAB02...